SkillSurf/cmos-pll-ihp-sg13g2/README.md

 <a name="overview"></a>
 ## 2. Overview of the Project

-The PLL is a charge-pump (CP) based (Type-II) PLL which uses a standard fractional-N architecture, where an output frequency divider (FD) is used to set the frequency multiplication with respect to the reference clock input.
-The output frequency `f_out` is `N * f_ref`, where `N` is the division ratio of `XDIV_OUT` and `f_ref` is the input clock frequency.
-N can be between 1 and 15, and is designed for a 10 MHz reference input, which implies an output frequency between 10 kHz and 150 MHz.
+This project implements a charge-pump (CP) based (Type-II) Phase-Locked Loop (PLL) system designed to generate programmable output frequencies from a stable `10 MHz` reference input.
+The architecture uses a Voltage-Controlled Oscillator (VCO) together with two 3-bit programmable Frequency Dividers (FDs) to achieve a tunable output frequency.

+### Architecture

+- **Feedback Divider (M):**
+  Divides the VCO output by a `3-bit integer input M`.
+This allows the PLL to lock the VCO frequency at an integer multiple of the reference input:
+  `f_vco = M × f_ref`

+- **Output Divider (N):**
+  Divides the VCO output by a `3-bit integer input N` to produce the final output:
+  `f_out = f_vco / N`

+### Frequency Relationship

+By configuring **M** and **N** via six digital I/O control pads (3 bits each), the system achieves a fractional multiplication of the reference input:

+`f_out = (M / N) × f_ref`

+Since both M and N can be varied between 1 and 7, the **theoretical frequency range** spans from `1.428 MHz to 70 MHz`, based on the 3-bit divider limits.
+However, due to VCO constraints, the **practical output frequency range** is limited to approximately `1.428 MHz to 30 MHz`.
+This design demonstrates a compact, digitally controlled fractional frequency synthesizer, suitable for clock generation and frequency scaling applications.

 [Return to top](#toc)